← Back to home

 What is the difference between Hono and Prometheus?

-Both compete on the same themes — security-hardening — within DevOps.
+They serve adjacent needs but don't currently overlap on shipped themes.
 Hono and Prometheus are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Is Hono better than Prometheus?